All Episodes

 Yeah, that's true, but this argument.

-See, that they don't accept that.
+See, they don't accept that.

-They they because they say that your refusal to serve a cake, bake a cake for a gay couple getting married, that's discrimination.
+Because they say that your refusal to serve a cake, bake a cake for a gay couple getting married, that's discrimination.

-To you, you are simply behaving according to your religious beliefs, and you do not want to violate them and you do not want to behave immorally.
+To you, you are simply behaving according to your religious beliefs, and you do not want to violate them, and you do not want to behave immorally.

 But you don't have that right.

-They call that anyway, fealty, devotion, loyalty, whatever.
+Anyway, fealty, devotion, loyalty, whatever.

 Devotion to your religion in this context equals discrimination.

-Ergo religion is bad, and it's for closed-minded bigots and fruitcakes.
+Ergo, religion is bad, and it's for closed-minded bigots and fruitcakes.

 That's what they want people to believe.